Ideas flash into your mind triggered by an inspiration, hitting like lightning.

 If you ask “what if?”
 If you’re comfortable in your environment.
 If your mind wanders and smashes two or more ideas together unbidden, you’re probably someone who comes up with a lot of random ideas during the course of the day.

-They’re here one moment, gone the next kind of like they’re riding a train into the ether.
+Ideas are here one moment, gone the next kind of like they’re riding a train into the ether.

-If you have to have ideas for your writing, art, or anything; or if you just like to have ideas for your writing, art or anything you do, you need a way to capture them.
+If you have to have ideas for your writing, art, or anything; or if you just like to have ideas for your writing, art, or anything you do, you need a way to capture them.

 Our world is driven by new ideas; a way to prosper is to get out there and collect them.